Best Travel Gear for Infants and Toddlers

 *For sheets, use the Guava Family Lotus cotton fitted sheet that has slots for the velcro tabs.

-At a close second (of our favorites) is the Babybjorn Travel Crib Light, which also weighs around 13 lbs, although I am astounded by how much the price went up this year (2018).
+At a close second (of our favorites) is the Babybjorn Travel Crib Light, which also weighs around 13 lbs, although I am astounded by how much the price went up last year.
 I don’t know many people who will spend $300 on a travel crib, but anyway…

 The Bjorn crib comes in a square-shaped package with regular carry handles (not backpack style).
 It’s more like carrying a large (but lightweight) briefcase.